absamarin/og-game-analyzer-/README.md

 Unanswered questions
 ====
-    What will happen if the operator uploads a file twice? for game-ingest it's better to get the fileName as a parameter and store as a unique name in MatchTable.
+    What will happen if a operator uploads a file twice? for game-ingest it's better to get the fileName as a parameter and store as a unique name in MatchTable.